camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 # Register for the Webinar

-If you’re not already registered, be sure to secure a spot at the free release webinars, which is offered in [German](https://attendee.gotowebinar.com/register/5494607444828132365) and [English](https://attendee.gotowebinar.com/register/1407787595570816781).
+If you’re not already registered, be sure to secure a spot in our free release webinars, which are offered in [German](https://attendee.gotowebinar.com/register/5494607444828132365) and [English](https://attendee.gotowebinar.com/register/1407787595570816781).